altomator/images2iiif/README.md

 - basic HTML elements are searched for (div, img, p, alt, src)
 - top level URL is set in the spider
-- no automatic pagination feature: range of pages (from the result list) must be set in the spider
+- no automatic pagination feature: range of pages (from the results list) must be set in the spider
 - no extraction of metadata (publication date...)

 e.
 Run the 'pcw' spider:

 > mkdir images
+>
 > scrapy crawl pcw

 Images should be stored in the images folder, named after their 'alt' attribute value (or the 'p' element value is alt is empty).